Mississippi River: Name and significance

-The word Mississippi itself comes from Misi zipi, the French rendering of the Anishinaabe (Ojibwe or Algonquin) name for the river, Misi-ziibi (Great River).
+The word Mississippi itself comes from Misi zipi, the French rendering of the Anishinaabe (Ojibwe or Algonquian) name for the river, Misi-ziibi (Great River).

 In the 18th century, the river was set by the Treaty of Paris as, for the most part, the western border of the new United States.
 With the Louisiana Purchase and the country's westward expansion, it became a convenient boundary line between the western and eastern halves of the country.
 This is reflected in the Gateway Arch in St. Louis, which was designed to symbolize the opening of the West, and the focus on the "Trans-Mississippi" region in the Trans-Mississippi Exposition.

 Regional landmarks are often classified in relation to the river, such as "the highest peak east of the Mississippi" or "the oldest city west of the Mississippi".
 The FCC also uses it as the dividing line for broadcast call-signs, which begin with W to the east and K to the west, overlapping in media markets along the river.

 Due to its size and importance, it has been nicknamed The Mighty Mississippi River or simply The Mighty Mississippi.